Skip to main content

 What are holiday homes?

 Holiday homes — which are also known as vacation homes, second homes or short-lets — are properties that are primarily used as temporary residences for individuals or families during holidays.
+They also tend to be good candidates for Airbnb short-term holiday lets.
 These properties are typically located in desirable vacation destinations, such as beach towns, mountain resorts, or rural areas with natural attractions.
 Holiday homes vary greatly in size, amenities, and price, and can take various forms, including:

 • Cottages: Small, cosy houses often located in rural or scenic areas.